no-mood/ebpf-vulns/XDPs/xdp_synproxy/README.md

 By targeting `hdr->tcp->seq`, a legitimate SYN packet, which should have led to a SYN-ACK, is instead dropped due to an unpredictable internal state caused by the `restrict` violation.

 **Verifier**: Passed.

+**Exploitable**: Not in a security sense.
+Only causes **logic/data corruption** in local eBPF stack memory, since the memory is fully controlled by the program.

+#### Example 2

+**Implementation Details**
+- A local stack buffer `tcp_options[16]` is declared inside `syncookie_handle_syn`.
+- Two pointers are defined:
+  - `ptr1` points to the start of the buffer.
+  - `ptr2` points 4 bytes into the buffer, overlapping with `ptr1`.
+- The noncompliant operation uses `__builtin_memcpy(ptr2, ptr1, 8)`:
+  - This copies 8 bytes from `ptr1` to `ptr2`, causing the source and destination regions to overlap.
+  - Because `memcpy` semantics assume `restrict` pointers do not alias, this violates the restrict contract.
+  - The compiler may optimize under the assumption of non-overlapping pointers, leading to undefined behavior and possible corruption of the copied data.

+In the eBPF context only local stack memory is affected, so no arbitrary memory read/write occurs.
+The corruption is limited to the `tcp_options` buffer used for demonstration.

+**Verifier:** Passed.

+**Exploitable:** Not in a security sense.
+It only causes local stack data corruption.

 *Signed-by: Francesco Rollo*